prmtl/appfy.recipe.gae/README.txt

     instead of a directory.
 The zip filename will be the value of `lib-directory` plus `.zip`.
 :ignore-globs: A list of glob patterns to not be copied from the library.
+:ignore-packages: A list of top-level package names or modules to be ignored.
+    This is useful to ignore dependencies that won't be used.
+Some packages may install distribute, setuptools or pkg_resources but these are not very useful on App Engine, so you can set them to be ignored, for example.
 :delete-safe: If `true`, always move `lib-directory` to a temporary directory
     inside the parts dir as a backup when building, instead of deleting it.
     This is to avoid accidental deletion if `lib-directory` is badly